pachyderm/docs/content/latest/enterprise/auth/authentication/connectors/okta.md

 1. On the Assignments tab, click **Assign** to assign the app integration to any user or group in your org.
 Click **Done** when the assignments are complete.

-## Set up an create an Idp-Pachyderm connector
+## Set up an create an Idp-MLDM connector

-After you have configured a Pachyderm application in Okta, you need to create an OIDC connector config file with the Okta parameters.
+After you have configured a MLDM application in Okta, you need to create an OIDC connector config file with the Okta parameters.
 All the required parameters, such as `client_id`, `client_secret`, and others, are located on the App General tab.

-To configure Pachyderm Auth, complete the following steps:
+To configure MLDM Auth, complete the following steps:

 1. Go to the terminal and forward the `pachd` pod to the OIDC port: